 Eco Flowers are made of recycled and sustainable materials like book pages, bamboo, burlap, music sheets, pallet wood, pine cones, and sola wood.

 Eco flower is no longer in business.
-After Meagan and another partner were forced out, JW Capital, the investment company which held 50 percent of the business, purchased the remaining half of Eco Flower.
+The investment company which held 50 percent of the business, after Meagan and another partner were forced out, JW Capital purchased the remaining half of Eco Flower.

 |$500,000 for 20%||$500,000 line of credit for 22%||Mark Cuban|